Schnoop/laravel-remote-template/README.md

 #### Configuring the remote delimiter

-The package overwrites the default Laravel view finder class used to resolve views by name.
+The package extends Laravels FileViewFinder class used to resolve views by name.
 When encountering a special remote delimiter token, the configured remote host will be used to resolve the view instead of the local filesystem.

 ```php
 'remote-delimiter' => 'remote:',